As the old adage goes, you can’t solve a problem unless you’re able to define it.

-Girls across the country are still not getting equal opportunities to play sports or equal treatment when they do play.
-High schools provide girls with 1.3 million fewer opportunities to play sports as compared to boys.
-And girls often are assigned inferior facilities and game times, among other things.
+We know that girls who play sports reap benefits both on and off the field.
+But we also know that girls across the country are still not getting equal opportunities to play sports or equal treatment when they do play.
 To make matters worse, when parents and students try to find out how their schools are allocating valuable athletic opportunities and resources, they are not able to get information.